- Homosexuality

 In 2024, the Kentucky Transportation Cabinet released guidance for changing gender markers on state IDs which states that you may provide proof of a gender change by providing either a court order, amended birth certificate, or a letter from a surgeon.

-Gender-affirming care in Kentucky is ambiguous.
+Gender-affirming care in Kentucky is restricted.

 SB 150 passed in 2023 bans minors under 18 from accessing gender-affirming care and targets doctors who attempt to provide GAC to minors under 18.